HARMONi-3 Clinical Study

 Your doctor can provide you with additional information but here are a few things to know:

-• Once enrolled in the clinical trial, you will visit the clinic every three weeks for infusions.
+• Once enrolled in the clinical study, you will visit the clinic every three weeks for infusions.

 • You will receive regular blood tests and scans of your tumor.